-

 What is the process, and internal approvals needed, for a company issuing shares to investors in the jurisdiction and are there any related taxes or notary (or other fees) payable?

-The existing shareholders of the company are granted a statutory subscription right (Bezugsrecht) in the event of the capital increase in order to have the opportunity to maintain the same participation before and after the capital increase.
+The existing shareholders of the company are granted a statutory subscription right (Bezugsrecht) in the event of the capital increase in order to have the opportunity to maintain their proportional ownership before and after the increase.
 Following the adoption of the shareholders’ resolution, the company and the respective subscriber will sign a certified subscription form (Übernahmeerklärung).
 Subsequently, the subscriber is obliged to pay the issue price (i.e. the nominal amount of (in general) EUR 1.00 per share) for the respective newly issued shares.
 After the payment of the nominal amount(s) for the subscribed shares the company’s managing directors(s) will apply for the registration of the capital increase with the company’s commercial register.
 With the respective approval and registration of the capital increase in the company’s commercial register, the capital increase becomes legally effective and further additional investment obligations (associated with the subscribed shares) will become due and payable.

 -